-Loopholes in computer security systems or knowledge of a special passwords should not be used to damage the computer system, obtain extra resources, take resources from another user, gain access to systems, or use systems for which proper authorization has not been given.
+Loopholes in computer security systems or knowledge of special passwords should not be used to damage the computer system, obtain extra resources, take resources from another user, gain access to systems or use systems for which proper authorization has not been given.
 Users with knowledge of loopholes or special passwords should report the condition to the appropriate system administrator.

 The use of the College network to violate copyright law is prohibited, including violation by the use of personally attached computers and other devices.
 Specifically, the use of any peer-to-peer file sharing software that copies and distributes copyrighted works (e.g. music, videos, software, games), without the permission of the copyright owner, is a violation of copyright law and is prohibited on any device using the college network.